Are you a new student? We recommend taking time to review the New Student Checklist.

 SPE 580 is a dynamically dated course, so does not follow the traditional start/end dates on the Academic Calendar.
 Find the exact start and end dates, along with other important dates, on Class Search.

 If you are taking SPE 580 during your final semester, keep in mind that your degree cannot be awarded until after the last day of SPE 580, which is dynamically dated and does not always align with the end of the semester.
-For example, the conferral date for summer is August 9 but the last day of SPE 580 is August 28.
-Your degree will still have a conferral date of August 9 but will not be awarded until after August 28.
+For example, if the conferral date for summer is August 9 but the last day of SPE 580 is August 28, then your degree will not be awarded until after August 28.
+(The conferral date will reflect as August 9.)

 Qualifications to Participate in SPE 580 (Practicum):